Vyral/base-template/_posts/2021-03-12-whats-going-on-with-zillow.md

 <p style="text-align: center;"><em>Here’s what you should know about what’s going on with Zillow right now.</em></p>

-If you’re interested in real estate, you probably visit Zillow.com often.
-A few years ago, their information was not accurate, they would display listings that had already sold, and they had a hard time getting their data feed to work in general.
+If you’re interested in real estate, you probably visit Zillow often.
+A few years ago, their information was not accurate; they would display listings that had already sold, and they had a hard time getting their data feed to work in general.
 However, over the past couple of months, they’ve been a pretty accurate real estate website because they’ve made some changes.

 {% include pullquote.html %}